Concept Bottleneck Large Language Models: CB-LLMs for Task Classification

-\subsection{Case study on Concept Unlearning}
+\subsection{Case Study on Concept Unlearning}

-We demonstrate a use case of our CB-LLM on "concept unlearning," which can enhance prediction fairness by allowing users to remove biased or unfair elements. \textbf{Concept Unlearning} involves forcing the model to forget a specific concept, which can be achieved by deactivating a neuron in the CBL or removing its weights from the final linear layer.
+We demonstrate a use case of our \algonamebase{} on ``concept unlearning,`` which can enhance prediction fairness by allowing users to remove biased or unfair elements. \textbf{Concept Unlearning} involves forcing the model to forget a specific concept, which can be achieved by deactivating a neuron in the CBL or removing its weights from the final linear layer.

-Figure \ref{fig:unlearning} illustrates unlearning the concept of "overpriced," which may be subjective or geographically influenced in Yelp reviews (as the standard of overpricing varies across individuals and locations).
-This adjustment encourages CB-LLM to focus more on product quality.
-After unlearning "overpriced," predictions for 2,726 test samples shifted from negative to positive.
-Subsequently, we employed \textbf{\texttt{bart-large-mnli}}, an NLI model, to assess whether these samples indeed contain the concept of "overpriced".
-Our findings reveal that $2162$ out of the $2726$ samples strongly entail "overpriced", accounting for $79\%$.
-This suggests that most of the samples now predicting positive were initially classified as negative due to the presence of the "overpriced".
+Figure \ref{fig:unlearning} illustrates unlearning the concept of ``overpriced," which may be subjective or geographically influenced in Yelp reviews (as the standard of overpricing varies across individuals and locations).
+This adjustment encourages \algonamebase{} to focus more on product quality.
+After unlearning ``overpriced," predictions for 2,726 test samples shifted from negative to positive.
+Subsequently, we employed \textbf{\texttt{bart-large-mnli}}, an NLI model, to assess whether these samples indeed contain the concept of ``overpriced``.
+Our findings reveal that $2,162$ out of the $2,726$ samples strongly entail ``overpriced," accounting for $79\%$.
+This suggests that most samples with positive predictions were initially classified as negative due to the presence of the ``overpriced``.

-Based on the above case study, we believe our CB-LLM has great potential to facilitate human intervention such as Concept Unlearning for enhancing fairness, as users can easily remove biased, subjective, or unfair elements that could distort the predictions.
+Based on the above case study, we believe our \algonamebase{} have great potential to facilitate human intervention such as Concept Unlearning for enhancing fairness, as users can easily remove biased, subjective, or unfair elements that could distort the predictions.